caisa-lab/master-thesis-template/README.md

 # Master's Thesis Template for Overleaf (University of Bonn)
-This is an overleaf template for a Master's thesis based on the `scrbook` class at the University of Bonn.
+This is an overleaf template for a Master's thesis at the University of Bonn based on the `scrbook` class.
 Feel free to clone the repository and make changes for your own purposes.

 You can use this [zip file](https://github.com/caisa-lab/master-thesis-template/blob/main/Masters%20Thesis%20Template.zip) to upload it directly to overleaf.